 Now, the last time I went camping was at the aforementioned festival in 2009.
 I was rudely woken on Sunday morning by someone relieving themselves over my tent.
 Luckily none of that happened this weekend, we put up our tents, rolled out our sleeping bags and got our trainers on.

 We had signed up for a large mixed team.
-Pat, Anne, Steve, Ange, Kate, Becky, Nikki and myself.
+There were 8 of us.
 Nikki had been very organised and planned out a running schedule.
 We took it in turns completing laps of the park and passing on the baton to the next team member.

 Pat started the team off with our first lap and we all anxiously awaited his arrival bombarding the poor guy with questions.
 ‘What’s it like?’
 ‘How hilly is it?’
 ‘What’s it like underfoot?’